tbrk/mnemo-cat_colors/README.txt

 1. Copy cat_colors.py into the Mnemosyne plugins subdirectory.

 2. Add a cat_colors declaration to the Mnemosyne config.py file, e.g.:
-      cat_colors = { 'French' : 'lightblue',
+      cat_colors = {"German": 0xFFFF0000, "dates": 0xFF00FF00, \
-		     'Dutch'  : 'orange',
+  "world": 0xFF0000FF, "geography": 0xFFAABBCC}

-		     'English': 'red' }
+   Tag names are given to the left of the colon (:), RGB hex values to the right.

-   Category names are given to the left of the colon (:), CSS/HTML colour names (http://en.wikipedia.org/wiki/X11_colors) to the right.
+3. Optionally add a cat_color_default declaration to set the default color for tags that don't have a set color.
+If you don't add one, the default color will be white. e.g.: cat_color_default = 0xFFFFFFFF

 3. Start Mnemosyne.
-It will warn that a cat_colors variable does not exist.

 4. Exit Mnemosyne.